rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/scada/bacnet_l3.md

   1. Start msfconsole.
   2. Do: `use auxiliary/scanner/scada/bacnet_l3`.
   3. Do: `set INTERFACE`.
-  4. Do: `set LHOST` and choose the chosen interface's IP.
   5. Do: `run`.
   6. Devices running the BACnet protocol should respond with data.